 To serve in its new role with the Special Operations Executive the aircraft would undergo a number of modifications including being painted black, as it would now be operating at night, a ladder

 fixed to the rear cockpit for quicker loading and unloading of passengers, an external fuel tank and rear armament removed.
 Later on the colours of the Lysander changed to a green and grey

 camouflage on the top of the aircraft whilst the bottom remained black.
 Lysanders operating with SOE were designated Mk III (SD) or Mk IIIA (SD).

 One of the most unusual Lysanders was the P.12 Lysander Delanne which had a turret installed and a twin tailed tandem wing which was to be used in the event of invasion of the UK, however

 this never went past the prototype stage.

-In total around 1,652 Westland Lysanders were produced and as well as the Royal Air Force and Fleet Air Arm a number of other countries including Canada, France and Portugal used the aircraft.
+In total 1,652 aircraft were produced and as well as the Royal Air Force the Fleet Air Arm and a number of other countries including Canada, France and Portugal used the aircraft.